warelab/release-notes/oryza-guides/User Guide---2022-01-01.md

 ![Expression Atlas View](images/expression_search.png) - _remove or swap with above rice image?_

-Baseline gene expression is also available from the gene pages of the Genome Browser, see for example [Expression for Sobic.006G095600](https://ensembl.sorghumbase.org/Sorghum_bicolor/Gene/ExpressionAtlas?g=SORBI_3006G095600;r=6:46566240-46571064). - _swap with rice URL_
+Baseline gene expression is also available from the gene pages of the Genome Browser, see for example [Expression for Os08g0531600](https://oryza-ensembl.gramene.org/Oryza_sativa/Gene/ExpressionAtlas?g=Os08g0531600;r=8:26501167-26506198;t=Os08t0531600-01).

 #### Expression Atlas Paralogs (Reference Study - All paralogs)